 Sat Sleeve with phone

 The Spot unit is relatively inexpensive and at the time of the article cost around $240 but there’s a catch.
-To use this unit, you have to have an annual satellite plan which currently costs a minimum of $236 AUD in the first year and then it goes up to $275 AUD for each year thereafter.
+To use this unit, you have to have an annual satellite plan which currently costs around 280 AUD i.
 There are also optional add ons that can also increase the price as well.